sudweb/frank/_testimonies/jeff-see.md

 He taught me a lot about how to think critically and get to the heart of an issue.
 He was extremely blunt in the kindest way.
 I don't know he managed that, but he always made me think and he always made me laugh, I'm not sure what else you could want in a coworker.
 I'll regret not soaking up more time with him, but I'm thankful for the moments we had.

+To Frank's loved ones, please know that he was a cherished member of our team, and that you have my deepest sympathy for your loss.
+Thank you for sharing Frank with us.